 Both watermark types can be saved as a preset for re-use later.
 To save a preset, adjust your Logo or Text settings as desired, and choose Save New Preset from the Presets menu.
-If you wish to adjust an existing preset at a later time-with a new logo file, for example-choose the appropriate preset from the Presets menu, make your changes, and watermarks showcasing your business, but you can also create data-driven watermarks (using tokens) for presentations and the like.

-choose Update Preset with Current Settings from the Presets menu.
+If you wish to adjust an existing preset at a later time-with a new logo file, for example-choose the appropriate preset from the Presets menu, make your changes, and choose Update Preset with Current Settings from the Presets menu.
 You can also rename and delete watermark presets from this menu.